Modular, Agile, Open

 Let’s hope California’s adoption of the 18F concepts gets traction.
 18F is the “street” name for the federal group that is the catalyst for the long overdue radical disruption to the way large software projects are undertaken.

-18F promotes breaking large projects into more manageable components, replacing waterfall with agile-based development life cycle, and promoting use of programming tools that protect clients from becoming captive of licensed software vendors.
+18F promotes breaking large projects into more manageable components, replacing waterfall with an agile-based development life cycle, and promoting use of programming tools that protect clients from becoming captive to licensed software vendors.

 18F and Revenue Neutrality